Carnarvon's One Mile Jetty Interpretive Centre and heritage precinct reflect the jetty's iconic history.

 Housing an exhibition covering the Carnarvon stories about whaling, pastoral farming and livestock, Indigenous culture, and putting the German HSK Kormoran’s story front and centre.
 It’s a fascinating way to explore the heritage-packed region and learn a little more about what has contributed to Carnarvon’s rich past.

-The Centre comes to life with original artwork commissioned from a local Aboriginal artist as well as objects and photographs as well as a large projection wall showing old pictures of the jetty.
+The Centre comes to life with original artwork commissioned from a local Aboriginal artist, colonial objects and photographs as well as a large projection wall showing old pictures of the jetty.

 The most visually impressive part of the Centre is the use of old Jetty timbers which have been repurposed to create an entrance piece on arrival in addition to the display of the Kormoran’s lifeboat.